Analysis of a State Changing Supersoft X-ray Source in M31: Conclusion

 \acknowledgements

 We would like to thank the {\it Swift} team for approving our ToO request (Target ID: 35336).
 This research has made use of the NASA/IPAC Extragalactic Database (NED) which is operated by the Jet Propulsion Laboratory, Caltech, under contract with the National Aeronautics and Space Administration.
 This research was supported by HST Grant AR-10948.01-A-0 and the Smithsonian Institution IR \& D award.
+BP is supported at Rutgers University in part by NSF award AST-0847157.
+We would like to thank the anonymous referee for comments that have helped to improve the paper.